Brassicas, Alternaria Leaf Spot

 Cultural Controls & Prevention:

-- Incorporate diseased plant debris into the soil.
+- Incorporate diseased plant debris into the soil immediately after harvest.

 - Minimize the length of leaf wetness periods by reducing plant density, orienting rows with prevailing winds, and irrigating in the morning when leaves can dry quickly.

 - Avoid overhead irrigation, especially during broccoli, cauliflower, and cabbage head development.
 Allow sufficient drying time before nightfall if overhead is used.

 - Avoid planting succession crops in close proximity to each other and rotate late-season crops to new fields away from early-season brassicas.